 The Supportive Learning Program at Sands is a district program designed to assist students who have experienced behavioural challenges in the past and require individualized support to address these difficulties.
-In order to make their experience at Sands a successful one, these students will receive support in both large and small group settings, individualized attention and support (behaviourally and academically).
-Referral to this program is made through a District screening committee or special consideration and availability at Sands.
+In order to make their experience at Sands a successful one, these students will receive support in both large and small group settings, individualized attention (behaviourally and academically).
+Referral to this program is made through a District screening committee.